mpalash/aliakbarmehta/_content/256-million-colours-of-violence.md

   - "participate ~ Cyborg Archives: 256 Million Colours of Violence, TIFA Workin Studios, Pune"
   - 256 ~ Is there a room with just a colour?
+  - 256 ~ Is there a room with just a colour?
+In conversation with Camelo Ramiro
-  - "256 ~ Towards a New Internet: In conversation with Palash Mukhopadhyay"
+  - "256 ~ Digital Creativity and Entanglement: In conversation with Timo Tuhkanen"
   - "256 ~ Violence in Finnish Society: In conversation with Arvind Ramachandran"
-  - "256 ~ Digital Creativity and Entanglement: In conversation with Timo Tuhkanen"
   - "256 ~ Towards a New Internet: In conversation with Palash Mukhopadhyay "
   - 256 ~ Not your Regular Archive
   - 256 ~ Does violence have a colour?